 By Representative Darrio Melton

-Representative Darrio Melton is a Democrat from Selma.
-He was elected to the Alabama House of Representatives in 2010 to represent district 67.
+Rep. Darrio Melton is a Democrat from Selma.
+He was elected to the Alabama House of Representatives in 2010 and currently serves as Chair of the House Democratic Caucus.